SimonFJ20/FromWorkJSLibrary/README.md

 **TL;DR** Modified code has to be public

 ## How to update

-* Go to repository root.
-Run `curl https://raw.githubusercontent.com/SimonFJ20/FromWorkJSLibrary/main/fromwork.ts -o fromworkjs/fromwork.ts` in a console
+* Use GIT CLI `git clone SimonFJ20/FromWorkJSLibrary fromworkjs`
 * Manually from [FromWorkJSLibrary](https://github.com/SimonFJ20/FromWorkJSLibrary/)
+* To update a file manually, run `curl -o fromworkjs/fromwork.ts https://raw.githubusercontent.com/SimonFJ20/FromWorkJSLibrary/main/fromwork.ts` in a console